How to Apply for a Student Visa

 If you are denied a visa

 If your visa request is denied, politely ask the visa officer why the application was denied.
 Also ask when you may reapply for a student visa.
-Please send an email to the Olympic College International Student Programs office immediately and describe the details of the denial.
+Please send an email to the Olympic College Office of International Education immediately and describe the details of the denial.
 We can write a letter of support to present to the visa officer during the second interview.
 The letter does not guarantee approval, but may clarify points of possible misunderstanding and again confirm your acceptance to Olympic College.